Thomas Cavendish: Capturing a Manila galleon

 Upon reaching the Gulf of California in October 1587 Cavendish and his two ships put in at an island above Mazatlan where they careened their ships to clean their bottoms and made general repairs.
 They had to dig wells for water.
 They sailed for Cape San Lucas on the Baja Peninsula and set up patrols to see if they could spot the Manila galleon.
 Early on 4 November 1587 one of Cavendish's lookouts spotted the 600-ton galleon manned with over 200 men.
 After a several hour chase the English ships overhauled the Santa Ana—which conveniently had no cannons on board, in order to carry the added cargo.
 After several hours of battle during which Cavendish used his cannon to fire ball and grape shot into the galleon while the Spanish tried to fight back with small arms, the Santa Ana, now starting to sink, finally struck her colours and surrendered.

 Because of the great disparity in size the Content and Desire had to pick and choose what rich cargo they wanted to transfer to their ships from the much larger Santa Ana.
 One hundred and ninety Spaniards (including Sebastián Vizcaíno, later explorer of the California coast), and Filipino crewmen, were set ashore with food and some weapons in a location where they had water and food available.
-Cavendish kept with him two Japanese sailors, three boys from Manila, a Portuguese traveller familiar with China and a Spanish pilot (navigator).
+Cavendish kept with him two Japanese sailors (known as Christopher and Cosmas), three boys from Manila, a Portuguese traveller familiar with China and a Spanish pilot (navigator).
 They loaded all the gold (about 100 troy pounds/37.3 kilograms or 122,000 pesos worth) and then picked through the silks, damasks, musks (used in perfume manufacture), spices, wines, and ship's supplies for what they could carry.
 Some in Mexico claimed that the total value of the cargo was about 2,000,000 pesos/50 tonnes of silver.
 After setting fire to the Santa Ana, the Desire and Content sailed away on 17 November 1587 to begin their voyage across the Pacific Ocean.

 While burning, the Santa Ana drifted onto the coast where the Spanish survivors extinguished the flames, re-floated the ship and limped into Acapulco.

 The Content was never heard from again.
 The Desire tried to avoid conflict for the rest of her voyage.